Posted on Product Defects Blog / Blog / VA Finalizes Presumptive Diseases Rule for Camp Lejeune – Toxic Water and What You Should Know

 You could be eligible for compensation if you provided service at Camp Lejeune and these requirements apply:

-This rule doesn’t apply to the family members who might have lived on the base and evensufferred radiation exposure, Agent Orange, Asbestos and even Mustard Gas!
+This rule doesn’t apply to the family members who might have lived on the base and even suffered radiation exposure, Agent Orange, Asbestos, and even Mustard Gas!
 However, we can help children and spouses of Marines who served here during that time period, as well as former reservists.
-So if you have symptoms of adult Leukemia, including fatigue, difficulty swallowing, easy bruising, pale skin or Aplastic Anemia, you may have a claim for damages, even if you have a family history of certain or other forms of cancers, and health issues, other health problems, etc.
+So if you have symptoms of adult Leukemia, including fatigue, difficulty swallowing, easy bruising, pale skin, or Aplastic Anemia, you may have a claim for damages, even if you have a family history of certain or other forms of cancers, and health issues, other health problems, etc.

 Eligibility of the presumptive service connection for exposure at Camp Lejeune isn’t established for those who served on vessels docked at the camp or were in satellite camps unless their military orders reflect another service at Marine Corps Base Camp Lejeune, including base housing at the military base.
-It’s a bit convoluted, so call us for a better understanding of your rights, duties and obligations.
+It’s a bit convoluted, so call us better to understand your rights, duties, and obligations.

 Yes, these members are eligible for VA benefits, and the rule could apply to them.